selena-groh/selena-groh.github.io/_projects/blocking_tracker.md

 technologies:
  - Java
 ---
-Designed, implemented, and published an Android application for stage managers (Java)
+An Android application for stage managers to create, save, and update stage blocking information for their actors.
+This information is anchored in show-specific scripts and ground plans, allowing directors, stage managers, and actors to review stage blocking by scene or line.